Dockerizing/Pfarrerbuch.compose/README.md

 ## Volumes

 Because the `volumes_from` was removed in docker-compoese v2 sit setup now uses v3 kind of volumes.
 Currently is feels like magic, because the docker-compose file does not represent from where the volume data is mounted to where.
 So I give a small overview here.
+(The information here does not really help, but I put it here for later reference: https://docs.docker.com/compose/compose-file/#volumes.)

 `ontowiki` provides the OntoWiki PHP code in `/var/www/html` which is mounted to `nginx` and `phpserver`.